 Curriculum Enrichment – how do we link with other subjects and offer experiences?

-The subject is taught in discreet lessons in all year groups.
-From 2019, Year 7 and 8 students will have one lesson per week, and Yr9, Yr10 and 11 will have one lesson per fortnight.
-In addition, many strands of Citizenship education and PSHE are delivered within other subjects such as Drama, History and RE, and also as part of the students’ wider experience of school life.
-The student leader programme, participation in College events, charity fundraising, and representing the school in fixtures and external events also are all part of the PSHE experience.
+Many strands of PSHE and Citizenship are delivered within other subjects such as Drama, History and RE, and also as part of pupils’ wider experience of school life.
+The Student Leadership Programme, participation in College events, charity fundraising, and representing the school in fixtures and external events also are all part of the PSHE and Citizenship experience.